slunsford/arabica/README.md

 ## Installation
 Move the `arabica` folder into `content/themes` in your Ghost installation.
 Restart Ghost and select Arabica in your Ghost settings.

-### Update
-See the changelog for a list of updated files to replace.

 ## Options

 ### Twitter Link